To receive Salty Thoughts via email subscribe here.

 Creativity isn't a modern luxury.
 It's ancient.
 The same impulse that made early humans grind pigments and press their hands against cave walls is the same one that makes us pick up a brush today.
 That instinct hasn't left us.

-October 2025 Update #3: Progress in All Its Forms + Scary Skulls!
+Progress in All Its Forms + Scary Skulls!

 Progress was slow this week.
 I kept trying to work on the large paintings that I have in motion, but honestly, it felt like I wasn't getting anywhere.
 Looking back, I didn’t actually do anything meaningful with the paintings.
 (Sigh)